troelze/Chatroom/README.txt

     5. Starting with the client, send alternating messages between the two machines.
 The client must wait for a response before sending another message, and vice versa.
-    6. At any time, the client or the server may exit the chatroom by typing "\quit" as their message !NOTE:  The server will continually wait for a new client connection, wheras the client will exit entirely.
+    6. At any time, the client or the server may exit the chatroom by typing "\quit" as their message !NOTE:  The server will continually wait for a new client connection, whereas the client will exit entirely.